IHOW logo (1)

-Individual CPD Online Training for Practitioners
+Individual CPD

 When your traumatised clients get stuck, do you get stuck too?